Robert-van-Engelen/Forth500/manual.md

 will create the constants `red`, `white` and `blue` with values 0, 1 and 2, respectively.
-In a similar way we can define a `bitmask` word using `1 OVER LSHIFT` to set the constants to 1, 2, 4, 8 and so on to perform bit operations with `AND`, `OR`, `XOR` and `INVERT`.
+In a similar way we can define a `bitmask` word using `1 OVER LSHIFT` to set the constants to 1, 2, 4, 8 and so on.
+Bitmasks can be manipulated with the bit operations `AND`, `OR`, `XOR` and `INVERT`.

-If we don't care about the constants as long as they are unique, then another approach is to use the unique address of a word as the enumeration value, assuming the actual value does not matter as long as it is unique.
+If we don't care about the constants as long as they are unique, then another approach is to use the unique dictionary address of a word as the enumeration value.
+This always works when we never need the actual value of an enumeration.
 Consider for example an enumeration of colors:

     CREATE red
     CREATE white
     CREATE blue

-Each color word returns its address of the definitions body, which contains no data.
+Each color word returns its address of the definition's body, which contains no data.
 Because in Forth500 the body if a word is 3 bytes below the execution token, we can implement a word `enum.` to display the color name: